apscan/indexer/developer-docs-site/docs/guides/sign-a-transaction.md

 ```

-## Transaction submition
+## Submitting the signed transaction

-Finally, submiting the transaction with the required header "Content-Type".
+Finally, submitting the transaction with the required header "Content-Type".

 To submit a signed transaction in the BCS format, the client must pass in a specific header, as shown in the below example:

 ```
 curl -X POST -H "Content-Type: application/x.aptos.signed_transaction+bcs" -d 'HEX_CODE_OF_SIGNED_TXN' https://some_domain/transactions
 ```

 [first_transaction]: /tutorials/first-transaction
 [account]: /basics/basics-accounts